 All life on Earth is connected.
 Whether you’re a marine worm or a marmoset, the exact same genetic code proliferates your DNA.
 That’s the basis of Evolution 101.

-Our molecular biology exposes a common ancestry that dates back 3.7 billion years, almost as old as the Earth itself (some 4.5 billion years).
-Indeed, biologists believe life appeared almost as soon as the environment could support it.
+Our molecular biology exposes a common ancestry that dates back 3.8 billion years, almost as old as the Earth itself.
+Biologists believe life began almost as soon as the environment could support it.

 But how can bacteria and bonobos be cousins?
-How can our human intelligence have arisen from brainless invertebrates?
+How can human intelligence have arisen from brainlessness?
+The answer is evolution: a blind, accidental, trial-and-error process that is shaped by the environment over time.

 What is Evolution?